Charles Freer Andrews

 Charles Freer Andrews (12 February 1871 – 5 April 1940) was an Anglican priest and Christian missionary, educator and social reformer, and an activist for Indian independence.
 He became a close friend of Rabindranath Tagore and Mahatma Gandhi and identified with the Indian liberation struggle.
-He was instrumental in convincing Gandhi to return to India from South Africa, where Gandhi had been a leading light in the Indian civil rights struggle.
+He was instrumental in persuading Gandhi to return to India from South Africa, where Gandhi had been a leading light in the campaign for Indian civil rights.

 Andrews was affectionately dubbed Christ's Faithful Apostle by Gandhi, based on his initials, C. F. A. For his contributions to the Indian independence movement, Gandhi and his students at St. Stephen's College, Delhi, named him Deenabandhu, or "Friend of the Poor".

 Early life

 Charles Freer Andrews was born on 12 February 1871 at 14 Brunel Terrace, Newcastle upon Tyne, Northumberland, United Kingdom.
 His father, John Edwin Andrews, was the "Angel" (bishop) of the Catholic Apostolic Church in Birmingham.
 Charles was one of 14 children.
 The family had suffered financial misfortune because of the duplicity of a friend, and had to work hard to make ends meet.
 Andrews was a student at King Edward's School, Birmingham, and afterwards read Classics at Pembroke College, Cambridge, ultimately being awarded the Carus Greek Testament Prize in 1895.
 During this period, he moved away from his family's church and was accepted for ordination in the Church of England.

 In 1896, Andrews became a deacon and took over the Pembroke College Mission in south London.
 A year later, he was made a priest and became Vice-Principal of Westcott House Theological College in Cambridge.

 In 1899, Andrews was elected as a fellow at Pembroke College, Cambridge.